History (and a chat with showrunner Eric Newman) provides clues as to what Pablo Escobar leaves in his wake.

 The Hollywood Reporter spoke to showrunner Eric Newman after the renewal news.
 Here are the biggest questions going into season three, deciphered to the best of THR's ability from everything we know so far.

 Boyd Holbrook and Pedro Pascal play the real-life DEA agents who took down Pablo Escobar: Steve Murphy and Javier Pena, respectively.
-The real-life pair served as series consultants for seasons one and two, but catching and killing Escobar could be where their story ends.
+The real-life pair served as series consultants for seasons one and two, but catching and killing Escobar was where their real-life story ended.
 Though neither retired until much later, they each left Colombia shortly after Escobar's death.

 The show is a dramatization, but Newman gives it authenticity by sticking to a chronology of actual events.
 "It’s probably 50-50," he told THR about how much of the show is fiction and how much is true.
 "Even when we had to stray from reality, we tried to be consistent with what the reality would be and how people would react to things."